-The nuclear activity
+Nuclear Activity

-The nuclear activity A of a radioactive sample is the rate of decay; i.e. number of disintegrations per unit time (Knight, 2016).
-It is expressed in decays/s (i.e., s-1) or Becquerel (Bq).
+The nuclear activity A of a radioactive sample is the rate of decay, i.e., the number of disintegrations per unit time (Knight, 2016).
+It is expressed in decays/s (i.e., s-1) or “becquerel” (Bq).
 Mathematically, it is the absolute value of the first derivative of N(t):